One of the biggest problems backyard chicken owners face during the winter months is keeping their egg supply going.

 Unfortunately, you can’t just place the whole egg inside the freezer and leave it…

-I found a very helpful video that shows how to do this very easily.
-It takes a few goes but once you get the hang of it, you will be fine!
+I found a beneficial video that shows how to do this very easily.
+It takes a few goes, but you will be fine once you get the hang of it!

 Chapter Two Summary